 Biometric locking mechanisms can also be incorporated as part of a two step authorisation process.
 The first step being the user needs to be identified by their fingerprint and once this is correct they punch in a pin code.
 This provides an additional layer of security and increases the security of the safe.

 Biometric locking mechanisms provide two advantages, ease of use and an extra layer of protection.
 Both of which are important things for a user if they want to use their safe regularly and ensure the integrity of their goods stored inside is maintained.
 Biometric locking mechanisms are using a variety of markers to enable access, but fingerprint identification is still the most commonly used marker.

 Safes can be bought separately and placed inside existing furniture or the furniture can be slightly modified to accommodate the safe.
-Alternatively it is possible to buy furniture that is already fitted with a safe inside it.
+Alternatively it is possible to buy furniture that is already fitted with a security box inside it.
 This option is the most professional looking option.
 But as the furniture must also suit existing decor, many still opt to customize existing furniture to accommodate the safe.

 Most people will recall seeing safes hidden in bookcases in films, however, there are now a wide range of options to hide safes in furniture.
 For example a lounge or a table are great places to store long firearms such as shotguns.
 Bedside tables are great places to store jewellery as they are close at hand, which increases the likelihood of using them.

 Not only does masking a safe as a piece of furniture make it harder to find.
 It also makes better use of the available space in a home or business as well as making the space more aesthetically pleasing.